 A significant change to the financial markets in Japan came in 1996 when the Japanese Government introduced a number of regulatory reforms known as the ‘Japanese Big Bang’ with the aim of liberalising the financial markets.
 At this time the number of foreign banks in Japan was at its peak.
 In 1997 the association had 97 foreign banks including 18 representative offices.
 But many of these global banks subsequently merged which reduced the number of foreign institutions in Japan.
 Also a number of firms closed their representative offices.

 In 1998 the association decided to expand its membership to include financial groups (i.e. organisations with a bank and securities entity) and also to change the name to the International Bankers Association (IBA).

-To manage the Association’s advocacy activities more effectively, IBA members voted in 1999 to formally revise the by-laws to allow the IBA to make presentations to other institutions or bodies and promote the interests of its members.
-And in a sign of its growing desire to play a greater policy role, it amended its rules in 2001 to allow for increased advocacy with Japanese government authorities and other organisations.
+To manage the Association’s advocacy activities more effectively, IBA members voted in 1999 to formally revise the by-laws to allow the IBA to make presentations to other institutions or bodies and promote the interests of the members.
+And in a sign of the growing desire to play a greater policy role, it amended the associations rules in 2001 to allow for increased advocacy with Japanese government authorities and other organisations.

 The Securities Sector and Banking Sector Committees